 To be eligible for admission to UC Davis School of Law as a transfer student, you must have completed at least one full-time year of study in another American Bar Association-approved law school.
 Students in good standing may be admitted to UC Davis School of Law with credit for not more than one year of study.
 No more than 30 previously earned units may be credited toward the Juris Doctor degree at King Hall.
 Transfer students are admitted for the Fall semester only with applications being accepted from (generally) January 1 - June 30 of the year for which admission is sought.

 Those applicants who demonstrate high academic performance during the fall semester may receive offers of admission prior to the completion of the first full year of law school studies.
 Such offers of admission are contingent upon completion of the first year within the top one-third of the class or the School of Law reserves the right to reconsider the offer of admission.

 To learn more about the transfer process, including the application and evaluation of candidates, please join us for a virtual information session.
-To register, click on the date below and we will see you there!
+Our upcoming information sessions will be posted here later this fall!

 Application Filing Checklist

 - Electronic Application (you will need to first login with your LSAC account information to access these links)

 - Transcripts of all law school work (must include at least one full-term of graded courses)

 - Letter(s) of good standing from the dean(s) of any law school(s) previously attended